OpenDSA/OpenDSA/RST/en/Database/ERDComponents.rst

 ====================
 There are three basic components of an entity relationship diagram.
 Similar components will be designated by the same shape.
 For example, all entities types

-might be enclosed in a rectangle, while all attributes are enclosed in a diamond.
+might be enclosed in a rectangle, while all attributes are enclosed in ellipse.

 1- **Entities,** which are objects or concepts that can have data stored about them.
 Entities refer to tables used in databases.

 2- **Attributes,** which are properties or characteristics of entities.
-An ERD attribute can be denoted as a primary key, which identifies a unique attribute, or
+Some of ERD attributes can be denoted as a primary key, which identifies a unique attribute, or

 a foreign key, which can be assigned to multiple attributes.